Audience menu for:

 Harford Community College offers online courses and programs to in-state and out-of-state students.
 A recent higher education policy requires colleges and universities to receive approval from states/jurisdictions to offer classes to their residents.
 Some states/jurisdictions charge colleges and universities a fee to offer classes to students who are their residents.

 Harford Community College is approved to offer classes in most states/jurisdictions.
-However, in order to comply with the policy, Harford Community College is not registering students who reside in the following states/jurisdictions: Arkansas, District of Columbia, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Missouri, New Hampshire, North Dakota, Oregon, and Wyoming.
+However, in order to comply with the policy, Harford Community College is not registering students who reside in the following states/jurisdictions: Alabama, Alaska, Arkansas, Kansas, Louisiana, Michigan, Minnesota, and North Dakota.

 For additional questions regarding distance authorization, please contact David Mack, Director of Academic Program Enhancement and Partnerships, at 443-412-2158 or email@example.com.
 For any questions pertaining to the Histotechnology Program, contact 443-412-2498 or firstname.lastname@example.org.